Dr. Tony Hill: Biography

 Dr Hill is a clinical psychologist who works as a profiler for the National Home Office, and frequently Bradfield police; he specialises in repeat violent offenders, and has come into contact with a number of serial killers throughout his turbulent career.
 He suffers from developmental coordination disorder and has poor social skills, stemming partly from a childhood of emotional abuse.

 He is often accompanied on his investigations by Detective Chief Inspector Carol Jordan, with whom he has a complicated relationship that takes on a personal as well as professional capacity.
 However, he avoids entering into a romantic relationship with her partly due to his issues with erectile dysfunction (impotence).

 He is occasionally implied as having a difficult relationship with his mother, an emotionally detached businesswoman who bore her son while she was still young and unmarried, at a time when such a thing was considered scandalous.
 It is also revealed in Beneath The Bleeding that his grandmother used to shut him in a cupboard for long periods of time whenever he irritated her or did something wrong.
-Additionally, both his mother and grandmother used beatings as punishment for unintended childhood misdemeanors – when really, it appears that his grandmother's exception could be attributed to Tony's birth out of wedlock rather than justifiable instances of wrongdoing, and his mother resented his presence in her life.
+Additionally, both his mother and grandmother used beatings as punishment for unintended childhood misdemeanours – when really, it appears that his grandmother's exception could be attributed to Tony's birth out of wedlock rather than justifiable instances of wrongdoing, and his mother resented his presence in her life.
 As a result, he can't stand arguing, having once said that it reminds him of being a child ("the grown-ups are shouting and it must be my fault").

 His skill at profiling is attributed to his capacity to empathise with the criminals he pursues.
 Often he will make shrewd observations about a crime or person without thinking, which tends to cause embarrassment or (in some cases) outrage.
 His thought processes tend to dominate his life, to the point that he is blissfully ignorant of everyday details such as tucking in his shirt, turning off his car's headlights, etc. These eccentricities endear him to some (Carol Jordan in particular) while alienating him from others.

-In the 2017 novel Insidious Intent Dr Hill is imprisoned for murder, having stabbed serial killer Tom Elliot to prevent Carol Jordan from doing so.
+In the 2017 novel Insidious Intent Dr Hill is imprisoned for murder, having stabbed serial killer Tom Elton to prevent Carol Jordan from doing so.